KumarHalder/Microservice-Udagram-App/README.md

-# microservices-v1
+# Udagram by microservices
-This repository is associated with Cloud Developer ND  - Monolith to Microservices.
+This repository is refracted a monolith Udagram application into microservices.
+Ionic was used in the fronend and in the backend Docker/kubernetes are used.

 # About the Project - Udagram Image Filtering Microservice
 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.
 Following are the services involved in this project: